mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 USB 2.0 Cable - A-Male to B-Male.
 (Your machine may come with this.
 Mine did not.
 Ideally, the USB cable could carry data too but modern drivers are not available.)
 - [Amazon link](http://a.co/fQDbqWD)

-Note: Both of those amazon links are for 6 foot cables.
+Note: Both of those Amazon links are for 6 foot cables.
 Make sure you get a cord long enough for your setup.

 ## Setup